TrudAX/denistrunin-blog/src/posts/performance-powerbibatch/index.md

 excerpt: "The blog post describes how to analyse batch tasks execution in Power BI Desktop"
 ---

-Batch task processing is playing important role during Dynamics AX / Dynamics 365 Fin Ops performance analysis.
+Batch task processing is playing an important role during Dynamics AX / Dynamics 365FO performance analysis.
 Batch tasks executed on a separate server but may affect system performance producing a load to SQL Server database.
-In this post show how to use Power BI to analyse batch performance.
+In this post, I show how to use Power BI to analyse batch performance.

 ## Getting the data